wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-1-native-executables.md

 ![/images/blog/wasm-universal-binary.png](/images/blog/wasm-universal-binary.png)

-Given a `program.wasm`, we could ideally generate native binaries (that don’t depend any runtime compilation) that run anywhere:
+Given a `program.wasm`, we could ideally generate native binaries (that don’t depend on any kind of compilation at runtime) that run anywhere:

 - Windows: `program.exe`
 - macOS: `./program` (Mach-O 64-bit executable x86_64)